 To achieve a complete result, you need to select the right floor cleaner based on your floor types.
 The cleaning procedure is also a critical issue for the desired results from your floor scrubber.

 Make sure the chemicals you typically use for your floor are compatible with the floor types or not.
 Remember, the concrete type floors will require am alkaline floor cleaner to deliver a prospective outcome.
 And, the waxed surface of the floor will require a pure neutral floor cleaner.
 If not sure, that you are using the right type of chemicals for your floor types, contact sales specialist to know the right directions for cleaning your floors.
-However, the above suggestion is the advanced floor machines troubleshooting for your convenience.

-Troubleshooting-5: Down Runtime
+5. Down Runtime

-In a longer period of my experience, I had to face the number of advance floor scrubber troubleshooting.
+In a longer period of my experience, I had to face a number of advanced floor scrubber troubleshooting.
 Recently, I got a call from one of my customers who was having a problem with the floor scrubber.
 The runtime of the floor scrubber has been ridiculously down to 20 minutes to half an hour.
 He also ensures me he is doing everything all around very accurately.
 The floor scrubber was featured of 4, 6-volt wet cell batteries when he bought it.
-It also clarified me the water level for each cell was appropriately wonderful.
+It also clarified to me the water level for each cell was appropriately wonderful.
 Both the battery terminals and cables are clean.
 And, checking all other issues, he says that everything is looking good.

 However, I have got the points that he had bought it for two years and a half.
 Now he is facing only one issue that the floor scrubber is not giving him much time as before.
 It runs for a very short time without having the job completed.
 I assume that the battery life is gone.